alexisbourdais/ChloroBras/README.md

 - Sub-sampling step via **Seqtk** for **Fast-Plast** and **ORGanelle ASseMbler**<sup> 1 </sup>
 - Chloroplast genome assembly by **GetOrganelle**, **Fast-Plast**, **ORGanelle ASseMbler**
-- Renaming headers (**rename_fasta_header.py**) according to the name of the sample and the assembler to shorten them and avoid errors
 - Alignment with **Nucmer** thanks a reference genome
 - Visualization of the quality of these assemblies via a dot-plot created by **Mummer**.